people directly affected by the crisis in the north-east of the country

 There are 1.5 million displaced people in Borno State in north-eastern Nigeria.

 The violence and attacks against civilians, in a context already characterised by significant vulnerability factors, have led to large-scale population displacements and a major humanitarian crisis.
-There are 1.5 million displaced people in Borno State in north-eastern Nigeria, 52% of them women and 65% children.
+There are 1.6 million displaced people in Borno State in north-eastern Nigeria, most of them women and children.
 The resources of the host communities are severely stretched.
 The displaced people, the majority of whom are living in overcrowded camps, have often lost their livelihoods and are suffering extreme poverty, with little hope of returning home in the near future.
-The conflict also has an impact on the scale and quality of the humanitarian response: the lack of security means there are 800,000 people whom humanitarian organisations are currently unable to reach and these people are therefore receiving no assistance at all.
+The conflict also has an impact on the scale and quality of the humanitarian response: the lack of security means there are 1.2 million people whom humanitarian organisations are currently unable to reach and these people are therefore receiving no assistance at all.
+It is very difficult to distribute medical aid in Nigeria.

 A humanitarian crisis on an enormous scale in Borno State